Don Lane (politician): 1983 Queensland State Election

-For the 1983 Queensland State Election, Premier Joh Bjelke-Petersen was determined to win power for the National Party outright.
+For the 1983 Queensland State Election, Bjelke-Petersen was determined to win power for the National Party outright.
 In the subsequent 1983 election, Bjelke-Petersen called for right-leaning Liberal voters to support the Nationals, suggesting that under White, the Liberals might throw their support to Labor.
 The election was an unmitigated disaster for the Liberals, who suffered a 14-seat loss.
 Significantly, from the Ginger Group, only White and Innes survived, with the media and supporters blaming them for the debacle.

 Of the 14 seats, seven were lost to the Labor Party, and seven to the National Party.
 Bill Kaus, who lost Liberal preselection for his seat of Mansfield, won the seat as a National Party member.
 Bob Moore similarly dis-endorsed for Windsor, got National Party preselection, but both parties lost the seat to Labor, with Pat Comben winning the seat.
 With Edwards deciding to retire after losing the leadership, the open seat of Ipswich was won by David Hamill.
 Five other seats were won by Labor, with future Premier Wayne Goss entering parliament by winning Salisbury.
 Dr Denis Murphy won Stafford, although his untimely death in 1984, saw Ginger Group Liberal Party member Terry Gygar return.

-So with the Liberal Party parliamentary team and voters split, the results were an increase in the more liberal urban voters to the Labor Party and conservative urban voters to the National Party, creating a more stark political divide.
+This resulted in an increase in the more liberal urban voters to the Labor Party and conservative urban voters to the National Party, creating a more stark political divide.

 With the disastrous electoral results, Lane called for the resignations of both Terry White and John Herron (Liberal Party State President), who both refused.